Orani Church: History

-The Church was renovated from 1987 to October 6, 1991 under Fr.
-Antonio Dumaual and Fr.
-Camilo Pacanza.
+On August 15, 1945, the church was rehabilitated by Elias Calimbas.
+Later, Simplicio Fernandez and Emilano Santos finished its construction in 1982.
+The church was renovated from 1987 to October 6, 1991, under Antonio Dumaual and Camilo Pacanza.
 The new altar was blessed by Bishop Celso N. Guevarra on October 6, 1991.
 In 2002, the church and convent were repaired and improved.

-The “Museo ng Mahal na Birheng Maria,” a repository of the Marian relics and artifacts was added to the convent.
+The "Museo ng Mahal na Birheng Maria", a repository of the Marian relics and artifacts was added to the convent.
 It is here where the numerous vestments and crowns of the Lady of the Most Holy Rosary are kept.

-On August 22, 2004, Archbishop Socrates B. Villegas designated the Orani Church as a Pilgrimage Shrine (Shrines to the Virgin Mary) ("Dambana ng Paglalakbay").